Sept. 17 in Music History: Cocteau Twins released 'Heaven or Las Vegas'

 1991 - Rob Tyner, lead singer of the incendiary Detroit band, MC5 ("Kick out the Jams, Mo-fos") died of a heart attack at age 46.

-1991 - Hole released their debut album Pretty on the Inside.
+1991 - Hole released their debut album, Pretty on the Inside.
+It features “Teenage Whore.”

 1996- Tool released their second album, Anima.
-It opens at No. 2 in the U.S. and goes on to sell over 3 million copies.
+It opened at No. 2 in the U.S. and went on to sell more than 3 million copies.

 1996 - Björk avoided a potentially deadly run-in with a dangerous package.
 Miami police alerted Scotland Yard after discovering the body of stalker Ricardo Lopez, who had made a video of himself constructing an acid-spraying bomb, which he mailed to Björk's London home before killing himself.
 Detectives in London intercepted and destroyed the package.